TomTheCatt/Charging-Sound/README.md

 ### **THIS PROGRAM CAN ONLY BE RUN ON A WINDOWS 7 OR HIGHER PC**

 ## Install
+**BEFORE INSTALLING:** Extract all files to a desired directory.
+Do not run file in `.zip` file format.

 ### Step 1
 Download the file through Github.
 Python 3 is not needed.